-The final steps to complete the NXLog CE setup involve event forwarding configuration and subscription configuration.
+The final steps to complete the NXLog CE setup involve event forwarding configuration and subscription configuration on Microsoft Windows.

 Event Collection and Forwarding

 To configure domain computers to collect and forward events

 Log onto all collector and source computers.

 Note: It is a best practice to use a domain account with administrative privileges.

 On the collector computer, launch the Administration console and enter the following command: